NTIG-Uppsala/Cafeteria-skylt/documentation/raspberrySetup.md

     sudo nano /etc/profile
     ```

-3. Add the following line at the bottom:
+3. Add the following line at the bottom of the file:
     ```
     python3 /home/pi/Git/cafeteria-display/raspberryPi/python/loop.py &
     ```